February is American Heart Month: How Does Substance Use Affect Heart Health?

 • Peripheral artery disease.

-According to a January 2024 study published in the Journal of the American Heart Association, substance use and cardiovascular disease–related deaths rose prominently between 1999 and 2019; individuals who used cannabis and psychostimulants had pronounced increases.2
+According to a January 2024 study published in the Journal of the American Heart Association, substance use and cardiovascular disease–related deaths rose prominently between 1999 and 2019, and individuals who used cannabis and psychostimulants had pronounced increases.2

 Discover Healing at AdCare Treatment Centers

-If you are concerned about what drugs and/or alcohol may be doing to your heart, or to the cardiovascular health of a loved one, reach out and talk to an admissions navigator today.
+If you are concerned about what drugs and alcohol may be doing to your heart, or to the cardiovascular health of a loved one, reach out and talk to an admissions navigator today.

 At AdCare Treatment Centers, we offer a wide range of addiction treatment programs to accommodate each patient’s unique situation.
-Begin your recovery at one of our inpatient or outpatient facilities located in Rhode Island and Massachusetts.
-Start online by checking your insurance coverage or calling .
+Begin your recovery at our Rhode Island inpatient rehab facility or our Worcester, MA, addiction treatment facility.

 Was this page helpful?